 Here’s a more modern version of the same side slit.
 There’s another one on the other side.

 In 1809 he submitted a patent for this discovery.
 It was issued on 22 November 1810.
 Unfortunately, this patent disappeared with so many others in the 1835 fire.
-It is one of the missing “X” patents and would fall somewhere between X1392 and X1404.
+It is one of the missing “X” patents and was 1,168X.
 If anyone has seen this I, and the patent office, would love to see it as well.

 By 1808 he was advertising his pens as the Williamson Patent Elastic Three Slit Pen.
 His early advertisements include excerpts from a letter from then President Thomas Jefferson, to whom Williamson had sent some sample pens.
 They also included an endorsement from Francis Foster, a writing master at St. Mary’s Catholic Seminary and College in Baltimore.